-PLB119 Fund/Gas Piping Systems for Heating (0/3/3) Prerequisite: As required by program
+PLB119 Fund/Gas Piping Systems for Heating (0/3/3)

 This course is an application of PLB 117.
 Emphasis is on fixture unit value, sizing systems, minimum plumbing requirements and construction of pressure and non-pressure systems according to code.
 Upon completion students will be able to calculate and construct pressure and non-pressure systems.